chrisglein/chrisglein.github.io/_drafts/2025-06-22-Music-Education-Movies.md

 ### Lovefool - The Cardigans (1996)

+- Diversion
+  - "Kissing you" by Desiree
+  - "Wishing Well" by Terrance Trent Darby
+  - "Delicate" duet with Desiree
+  - "Feel so high" first breakout single for Desiree
+  - "You gotta be" 1994 hit
+- Soundtrack for 1996 Romeo + Juliet, Baz Luhrmann film with Leonardo DiCaprio and Claire Danes.
+- Soundtrack also had ["Talk Show Host"](https://open.spotify.com/track/3cMuGOGSaTWbwOurTS4b3Y?si=10c82c97296d47dd) by Radiohead
+- What's with the trend of Swedish bands?
+ABBA, Roxette, Ace of Base, Cardigans, Bjork, Max Martin and various teen boy/girl groups
+- Cardigans formed in 92 started out playing metal but got tired of metal and wanted to play pop
+- "Black letter day"
+- Cover "Sabbath bloody Sabbath" by Black Sabbath, and later "Iron Man" (on First Band on the Moon)
+- Band didn’t identify with mega superhit "Love Fool"
+- Nina sang the following to a dead bat that she found and nailed to the wall

 ### I Don't Want to Miss a Thing - Aerosmith (1998)

 > _AI Generated_